DNXLabs/DevOps-Interview-Questions/README.md

 * In which cases would you choose to not implement a CDN?
 * How do you measure the performance of a server/web application? (tools, methods)
 * What are secure ways to SSH to a server inside a private network from a public location?

-#### Automation Questions

-* Have you used Puppet, Chef, Salt or Ansible?
-  * How long have you used it for?
-  * Have you used it in production?
-* Describe the size of the environment that you automated (how many servers, small scale or large scale)

 #### Linux Questions